evnik/XcodeRN/Xcode12Beta4.md

     **Workaround**: Use View > Navigators > Project to reveal the Project Navigator, then select the Playground manually.

 ### Previews

+#### Resolved

+*   Previews now work correctly when you select the universal “Any Mac” run destination.
+(64513915)

+*   Fixed an issue where previews fail in packages with non-root source files.
+(64628934) (FB7751511)

 #### Known Issues